Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Celestial Castle
-For the last of the hard mode dungeon, this is a very annoying one.
-While most of the exploration is standard, you have two big rooms which are hanging garden.
-If you fall from there, you get back immediately to the world map.
+For the last of the hard mode dungeon this is a very annoying one.
+While most of the exploration is standard, you have two big rooms which are hanging gardens.
+If you fall from there you get back immediately to the world map.
 And of course those two rooms are full of chests that are rigged to explode, on platform where you have almost no room to move.
-While you have a lot of free time in Chapter 8 and could do a couple of retry without a sweat my recommendation is just to reload your save just before entering the dungeon if you get booted out, except if you managed to open some of the more annoying chests.
-Other that those rooms it's not very difficult to navigate, some crystal tower will be needed for the end of the map completion.
+While you have a lot of free time in Chapter 8 and could do a couple of retry without a sweat my recommendation is just to reload your save before entering the dungeon if you get booted out, except if you managed to open some of the more annoying chests.
+Other that those rooms it's not very difficult to navigate, some crystal towers will be needed for the end of map completion.
 Don't forget to bring Jayle in your party against the boss for the [m] achievement.

 ![](https://media.retroachievements.org/Badge/153560.png) [Boss XXVI (10)](https://retroachievements.org/achievement/108504)
 _Defeat Genevieve and Daemonic Barons in Celestial Castle_
-* Genevieve is another boss with a Voice completion profile, so as always you might want to make the fight last longer than necessary to get some extra samples.
+* Genevieve is another boss with unique Voice samples, so again you might want to make the fight last longer than necessary to get some extra samples.

 ![](https://media.retroachievements.org/Badge/153561.png) [Revenge From Beyond Death IV [m] (2)](https://retroachievements.org/achievement/108505)
 _Defeat Genevieve and Daemonic Barons in Celestial Castle with Jayle in party_